brianmwadime/smutchings.github.io/_projects/lpa-brand.md

 Opinion was split, but ultimately the Friends agreed on two candidates to continue with.
 One based on the Art Nouveau glass and one based on the entry stairway.
 With this decided, we worked to iterate on and evolve these designs.

+For example, initial designs of the balustrade were too "fussy", including too much of the original detail to look clean and modern on the colour background and at all sizes.
+The decision was made to reduce the detail, to include only the main shapes of the Balustrade, to ensure a clear design at all sizes and resolutions.

 ![Screenshot of Sketch.app showing the evolution of the Leas Pavilion Archive Balustrade Logo](/img/lpa-brand/evolution.png) Screenshot of Sketch.app showing the evolution of the Leas Pavilion Archive Balustrade Logo